Last updated on May 15, 2020 at 20:16

 - Several of them may derive from the same gene

 - They may act via endocrine, paracrine, autocrine or neurocrine transmission

 Gastrin is produced by G-cells in the gastric antrum and stimulates gastric motility and the HCl secretion by the parietal cells.
 This transmission is endocrine.
-Its secretion is stimulated by vagus, histamine release and by distension of the gastric antrum.
+HCL secretion can also be enhanced by the vagus nerve and histamine relase.
 It’s inhibited by negative feedback when too much HCl is secreted.

 Secretin is produced in the intestinal mucosa and increases the quantity and bicarbonate content of pancreatic juice.
 It inhibits HCl secretion.

 Cholecystokinin (CCK) stimulates bile secretion and pancreatic enzyme production.
 It also inhibits HCl secretion.

 Vasoactive intestinal peptide (VIP) stimulates intestinal and pancreatic secretions.
 It also inhibits HCl secretion.

 Somatostatin (SST) inhibits the production of secretin and HCl.

 Gastric inhibitory peptide (GIP) inhibits the secretion of only HCl.

 GLP-1 and GIP together form a group called the incretins.
 They increase the secretion of insulin.